juju/docs/src/en/charms-bundles.md

 wordpress/0  waiting   allocating  0        10.1.110.193           waiting for machine
 ```

-Alternatively, to install the MySQL application into an LXD container on
+Alternatively, to install MySQL into a LXD container on machine '1', use the
-machine '1', use the following syntax:
+following syntax:

 ```yaml
 mysql: